Is Downsizing the Right Move for You?

 Once you've looked at these specifics, I also suggest that you talk to your financial advisor who can put these facts and figures in the greater context of your overall retirement plan.

 For example, if you’re anticipating a significant profit from the sale of your current home, you’ll need to think about whether you want to use that money to purchase another home outright, or finance your purchase with a new mortgage.
 If you’re fortunate enough to have a nice amount of money left over, you’ll need to be very careful how you manage it.
 Your advisor can help you invest in keeping with your retirement goals and timeframe.

 Consider the emotional side

-Beyond the numbers, I'd give serious thought to how comfortable you'll be in a smaller place and how this move might impact your family.
-There are often a lot of feelings attached to a family home.
-Be sure to bring those out in the open, so that when you do make a move, you'll be able to enjoy not only the potential financial benefits of your new home but also the pleasure you get from living in it every day.
+Beyond the numbers, I'd give serious thought to how comfortable you'll be in a smaller place and how this move might impact your life style.
+Will you still be close to your family and friends?
+Your doctors?
+Your favorite activities?
+Be sure to consider all of these issues, so that when you do make a move, you'll be able to enjoy not only the potential financial benefits of your new home but also the pleasure you get from living in it every day.

 Have a personal finance question?
 Email us at .
 Carrie cannot respond to questions directly, but your topic may be considered for a future article.
 For Schwab account questions and general inquiries, Schwab.